 Findings in patients with mild cognitive impairment (MCI) are heterogeneous.
 In most studies approximately two-thirds of patients showed increased binding, such as AD patients, while the rest were within normal limits.
-Published results from follow-up studies indicate that patients with increased binding are at high risk for progressing to AD with manifest dementia, $^{22,23}$ while MCI patients with negative PIB scans very rarely develop dementia.
-Patients with amnestic MCI show more PIB binding than non-amnestic MCI.
-Ab deposition is high in posterior association areas, where it correlates with a decline in glucose metabolism.
+Published results from follow-up studies indicate that patients with increased binding are at high risk for progressing to AD with manifest dementia, 22,23 while MCI patients with negative PIB scans very rarely develop dementia.
+24 Patients with amnestic MCI show more PIB binding than non-amnestic MCI.
+25 A β deposition is high in posterior association areas, where it correlates with a decline in glucose metabolism.
 However, it is also high in the frontal association cortex where that correlation is absent.
+26

-The amount of A $\beta$ deposition and PIB binding is highly variable in AD.
+The amount of A β deposition and PIB binding is highly variable in AD.
 Despite this, PIB imaging is very sensitive for detection of AD.
 It is likely that a significant proportion of the PIB-negative AD patients in clinical series (up to 10%) will be due to clinical misdiagnoses.
 Only under exceptional circumstances has PIB-negativity been confirmed in AD.
+27

 Besides APOE e4, additional genetic factors that have not yet been identified appear to play a role.
-Initital follow-up studies with 11C-PIB in AD have indicated that there is little further increase in tracer uptake during progression of the disease.
-However, recent preliminary results from large multicentre studies (the Alzheimer's Disease Neuroimaging Initiative [ADNI] and the Australian Imaging, Biomarker and Lifestyle [AIBL] study of ageing) indicate further increase.
-A decrease in PIB binding has been observed in patients undergoing clinical trials of drugs that remove A $\beta$ from the brain, but it has not yet been demonstrated that this would be associated with clinical benefit.
+28 Initital follow-up studies with 11C-PIB in AD have indicated that there is little further increase in tracer uptake during progression of the disease.
+29 Howerver, recent preliminary results from large multicenter studies (ADNI and AIBL) do indicate further increase.
+A decrease in PIB binding has been observed in patients undergoing clinical trials of drugs that remove $A\beta$ from the brain, 30 but it has not yet been demonstrated that this would be associated with clinical benefit.